 Introduction to Physical Geography

-In spring of 2016 and spring of 2017, I was a teaching assistant in charge of four breakout discussion sections for this large lecture class (GEOG 170A).
+In spring semesters of 2016, 2017, and 2018, I was a teaching assistant in charge of four breakout discussion sections for this large lecture class (GEOG 170A).
 Weekly meetings were focused on revisiting lecture content in a small-group setting to allow for activities and more student interactions.
 Students also completed two term papers during the course of semester, so several classes were devoted to brainstorming, remedial writing instruction, and revision.

 Environment and Society

 This course was my first online teaching experience.
 I taught this during the summer session in 2016 with about thirty students.
 The introductory course (GEOG 150C), according to the university website, "introduces students to the study of relationships between people and the environment from a social science perspective, and provides a context for thinking about the social causes and consequences of environmental changes in different parts of the world.
 It focuses on how and why the human use of the environment has varied over time and space; analyzes different approaches to decision-making about environment issues and examines the relative roles of population growth, energy consumption, technology, culture and institutions in causing and resolving contemporary environmental problems around the world."

 During my final year of the MFA, I developed an honors composition course and curriculum for the U of A's Writing Program called Science Fictions and Nonfictions.
 Over the course of fall 2013 and spring 2014, I taught three sections of about 20 students each.
 I used the primary texts The Secret History of Science Fiction, edited by James Patrick Kelly and John Kessel, and The Oxford Book of Modern Science Writing, edited by Richard Dawkins, with supplemental texts by authors like Octavia Butler, Michael Chabon, Neil Gaiman, and Ursula K. Le Guin.